feathers-plus/docs/source/v1/feathers-hooks-common/index.md

 <!--=============================================================================================-->
 ## Usage

-Use feathers-hooks-common v3.10.0 with FeathersJS Auk.
 Use feathers-hooks-common v4.x.x with FeathersJS Buzzard.

-<p class="tip">Until its published on npm, you can get install v4.0.0 with `"feathers-hooks-common":` `"git://github.com/feathers-plus/feathers-hooks-common.git#master"` in package.json.

-v4.x.x. should work with Feathers Auk if you don't use callbacks in your hooks.</p>
+Use feathers-hooks-common v3.10.0 with FeathersJS Auk. v4.x.x. should also work if you don't use callbacks in your hooks.</p>

-> Hook may be used on the client as well as the server.
+> Hooks may be used on the client as well as the server.

 ``` js
 npm install --save feathers-hooks-common